Salary Survey: Everything You Need to Know

 The highest demand for experienced actuaries, as well as the fastest growth in salaries, has been in the health market.
 The demand for health actuaries at all levels, from student to Chief Actuaries, significantly increased with the implementation of the Affordable Care Act.

 Typically, the life actuarial market will have the highest outliers.
 Salaries in that market are solidly into six figures.
-The highest paid actuaries often have backgrounds in consulting, investments or international business.
+The highest paid actuaries often have backgrounds in consulting, investments, or international business.
 International and American demand for life actuaries is strong.
-However, the Northeastern US holds the largest concentration of them.
+However, the Northeastern U.S. holds the largest concentration of them.

-Although less than 10 percent of available actuarial jobs or in the pension sector, demand remains constant for actuaries who can manage existing retirement funds and salaries are rising for both fellows and associates.
+Although less than 10 percent of available actuarial jobs are in the pension sector, demand remains constant for actuaries who can manage existing retirement funds and salaries are rising for both fellows and associates.
 However, there has been slightly negative growth in the overall public market as individuals and companies have moved into other retirement options such as 401Ks.

-DW Simpson also frequently collaborates with actuaries who work in more non-traditional positions, such as catastrophe modeling, predictive analytics, investments, programming, academia, informatics and banking.
+DW Simpson also frequently collaborates with actuaries who work in more non-traditional positions, such as catastrophe modeling, predictive analytics, investments, programming, academia, informatics, and banking.